Toda people: Culture and society

-The Toda are most closely related to the Kota both ethnically and linguistically.

 Clothing

 The Toda dress consists of a single piece of cloth, which is worn as a wrap over a dhoti for men and as a skirt for women along with a shawl wrap.

 Economy

 Their sole occupation is cattle-herding and dairy-work.
 Holy dairies are built to store the buffalo milk.

 Marriage

 They once practiced fraternal polyandry, a practice in which a woman marries all the brothers of a family, but no longer do so.
 All the children of such marriages were deemed to descend from the eldest brother.
 The ratio of females to males is about three to five.
 The culture historically practiced female infanticide.
 In the Toda tribe, families arrange contracted child marriage for couples.

 Houses

-The hut of a Toda Tribe of Nilgiris, India.
+Hut of the Toda tribe of Nilgiris, India.
 Note the decoration of the front wall, and the very small door.

 The Todas live in small hamlets called munds.
 The Toda huts, called dogles, are of an oval, pent-shaped construction with sliding door.
 This sliding door is placed inside the hut, and is arranged and fixed on two stout stakes, as to be easily moved back and forth.
 These huts called dogles are usually 10 ft high, 18 ft long and 9 ft wide.
 They are built of bamboo fastened with rattan and are thatched.
 Thicker bamboo canes are arched to give the hut its basic bent shape.
 Thinner bamboo canes (rattan) are tied close and parallel to each other over this frame.
 Dried grass is stacked over this as thatch.
 Each hut is enclosed within a wall of loose stones.

 The front and back of the hut are usually made of dressed stones (mostly granite).
 The hut has a tiny entrance at the front, about 3 ft wide and 3 ft tall, through which people must crawl to enter the interior.
 This unusually small entrance is a means of protection from wild animals.
 The front portion of the hut is decorated with the Toda art forms, a kind of rock mural painting.